 Inclinometers: 2 In-Place Inclinometers were installed to monitor possible deformation of the soil mass between the church foundation and the diaphragm wall constructed for the subway project.

-Liquid Level System: A liquid level system with 14 nodes was installed to monitor settlement or heave of the foundation below the east wall.
+Hydrostatic Level System: A liquid level system with 14 cells was installed to monitor settlement or heave of the foundation below the east wall.

 Within 36 hours of receiving the notice to proceed, GEO-Instruments had not only supplied and installed the instruments for phase one, but had also verified operation of the system, configured a wireless data acquisition system, and posted data on a project website.